 I worked on the assessment of some 63 Central European agroindustrial complexes and state farms in preparation for a process of "privatization".
 What I saw of the follow up process was chaotic, corrupt and brutal.
 The best combinations of assets often went to consortia associated with political parties supported by private bank finance.
 This is why so many politicians became millionaires within a very short time in such countries.
 A lot of bad combinations were given good ratings and sold to unsuspecting and somewhat naive "foreign investors".
 A memorable aspect was the tragedy of laying off of workers.
 Quite often the existing managers could not bring themselves to exercise this function because of the emotional stress having worked with the people concerned all their lives.
 As a result the privatization agency employed specific "managers" who took over from existing managers and were quite brutal in their mass sacking actions.
 The number of heart attacks and deaths suffering directly associated with this brutal process somehow has been passed over.
 However, many of those who lost their jobs then have not worked since.
 In fact labour was not the issue and many of the labour intensive services were viable, the issue was servicing very expensive bank loans many raised for personal gain but left in the name of the state assets.
 Business school advice promoted this process as essential but they have seldom acknowledged the chaos created and suffering endured to this day.

 I first came across restaurant agreements in Brazil in the 1970s where companies in specific service sectors would arrange for their CEOs or equivalents to meet, usually in a private room in, let us say, an exclusive restaurant for them to arrive at a decision, before entering a government service tender, on which company would win and who would be subcontracted to the winner and who would have to wait until the next tender; such tenders were never "competitive".
-In spite of "strict procurement rules" I witnessed the same process at the World Bank.
-Later such deals could be seen to be more institutionalized, for example in Central Europe, where the main political parties were closely associated with transport infrastructure consortia and the agreement was that the consortium of the party in power would get 60% of all contracts and the opposition party consortium 40%.
+In spite of "strict procurement rules" I witnessed the same process involving Brazilian applications under a procurement while at the World Bank.
+Later such deals could be seen to be more institutionalized and politicized, for example in Central Europe, where the main political parties were closely associated with transport infrastructure consortia agreements between political parties involved was that the consortium of the party in power would get 60% of all contracts and the opposition party consortium 40%.
 This was applied to EU transport infrastructure projects at the time.
 In all such cases the involvement or exclusion of politicians, financial intermediaries, civil servants or international institutional staff would depend upon the circumstances and networks involved.